khuedoan/dotfiles/README.md

 ### Prerequisites

-The install scipt below assumed you installed Arch with [my instruction](https://github.com/khuedoan98/archguide)
+The install script below assumes you installed Arch with [my instruction](https://github.com/khuedoan98/archguide).
+You can also install these dotfiles manually

-You will need at least these packages for this rice to be usable:
+You will need at least these packages for this rice to be usable (use the install script bellow for automatic installation):
 `dash`
 `xorg-server`
 `xorg-xinit`